Cookies Notice

 Failure to pay Social Security contributions and joint collection contributions accrued after the contribution benefits have been obtained within the statutory period will only result in their automatic loss in respect of the contributions corresponding to periods not paid within that period, unless this is due to an error on the part of the Social Security Administration.

-From 1 October 2022, the contribution benefits applicable under this Special System are as follows:
+The contribution benefits applicable under this Special System are as follows:

 • A 20% reduction in the employer's Social Security contribution for common contingencies due to registration for the scheme.